 Follow the basic requirements first and then start with some of the optimizations to start seeing improvements to your online sales.

-Selling on Google Shopping can sometimes be a challenge for ecommerce businesses.
+Effectively managing your Google merchant feed can sometimes be a challenge for ecommerce businesses.
 That's why we can import your product data, optimize all aspects of your listings and export high-quality feeds to Google with a minimum of fuss.